healthykitchen101/healthykitchen101.com/kettles/reviews/best/electric-kettles.md

 -----------------

 *   The [Zeppoli ZPL-KETTLE](https://healthykitchen101.com/kettles/reviews/zeppoli/zeppoli-electric-zpl-kettle/) is an **all-round good performer** with an **exceptionally quiet** boiling phase of 64.7 dB.
 However, it could be improved with a round three-prong power cord.
 *   The [Comfee CEKG003](https://healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003/) is one of our **most affordable options** and an all-around good glass kettle.
-It has a **fast** and **very quiet** boiling phase, reaching just over 70 dB within the 7 min 30 sec period.
+Its boiling phase is fast and quiet but consumes 161 Wh—quite a bit more energy compared to other kettles
 *   The [Bella 14745](https://healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745/) is all about great aesthetics.
-We chose to feature this kettle for its eye-catching **ceramic carafe** and practical **gooseneck spout**.
-Good looks aside, it was slow to boil.
+We chose to feature this kettle for its eye-catching **ceramic carafe** and practical **gooseneck spout**.Good looks aside, it was slow to boil.

 Things to Consider When Buying
 ------------------------------